chevalierNoir/FS-Detection/README.md

 # Fingerspelling Detection in American Sign Language (CVPR'2021)
-This repo contains the code for ASL fingerspelling detector [Fingerspelling Detection in American Sign Language]
+This repo contains the code for paper: Fingerspelling Detection in American Sign Language.

 ## Requirements
 * Pytorch 1.1.0